 - Best Design: Cuisinart Venture Portable Gas Grill

-- Best Midsize: Char-Broil Performance 300 2-Burner Cabinet Gas Grill
+- Best Midsize: Char-Broil Performance 300 2-Burner Cabinet Propane Grill

-- Portability: Many small gas grills are lightweight and easy to move, making them ideal for camping trips, tailgating, or simply relocating within your outdoor space.
+- Portability: Many compact models are lightweight and easy to move, making them ideal for camping trips, tailgating, or simply relocating within your outdoor space.
+Check out our tailgating grill guide for more portable options.

-How to Choose the Best Small Gas Grill
+How to Choose the Best Compact Outdoor Grill

-When shopping for the best small grills, consider factors like size, cooking area, and portability to find the perfect fit for your needs.
-Here’s what to look for:
+When shopping for a smaller propane cooker, consider these factors to find the perfect fit for your needs:

 Size and Cooking Area

-Measure your available space and choose a grill that fits comfortably.
-Consider how many people you typically cook for and select a grill with an appropriate cooking area.
-For small patios, look for grills with a cooking area between 200-400 square inches, which is typically enough space to cook for 2-4 people at a time.
+Measure your available space and choose a unit that fits comfortably.
+For small patios, look for cooking surfaces between 200-400 square inches—typically enough space to cook for 2-4 people at a time.
+If you’re cooking for just yourself or a partner, models around 150 square inches work surprisingly well.

 Construction Quality